-- looked after

-- disabled or have special educational needs

-- young carers

-- affected by parental substance misuse, domestic violence or parental mental health needs

-- asylum seekers

-- living away from home

-- vulnerable to being bullied, or engaging in bullying

-- living in temporary accommodation

-- live transient lifestyles

-- living in chaotic and unsupportive home situations

-- vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality

-- at risk of sexual exploitation

-- do not have English as a first language

-- at risk of female genital mutilation (FGM)

-- at risk of forced marriage

-- at risk of being drawn into extremism
+- displaying early signs of abuse and/or neglect - looked after or returned home after a period of care - disabled or have special educational needs - young carers - affected by parental substance misuse, domestic violence or parental mental health needs or misusing substances themselves - asylum seekers - living away from home or in temporary accommodation - vulnerable to being bullied, or engaging in bullying - live transient lifestyles - living in chaotic and unsupportive home situations - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality - at risk of sexual exploitation - do not have English as a first language - at risk of female genital mutilation (FGM) - at risk of forced marriage - at risk of being drawn into extremism or being radicalised - showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - frequently missing/goes missing from care or from home - at risk of modern slavery, trafficking or exploitation (inc County Lines) - children who are absent from education - privately fostered - It is also worth noting that The Marriage and Civil Partnership (Minimum Age) Act 2022 came into force in February 2023 means that 16 and 17 year olds will no longer be allowed to marry or enter a civil partnership, even if they have parental consent.
+Any concerns that students may be getting married should be referred to the DSL.